pmichali/lazyjack/README.md

 fllush IPTABLES rules (like above), rebooted, and problem was cleared.
 May have been corruption of IPTABLES rules.

+### Customizing kubeadm.conf
-Tip: You can customize kubeadm.conf, after the prepare step, to make any additional changes desired for the configuration (e.g. setting kubernetesVersion to a specific version).
+You can customize kubeadm.conf, after the prepare step, to make any additional changes desired for the configuration (e.g. setting kubernetesVersion to a specific version).

+### Join failures in 1.10.x
 I found out that with Kubernetes 1.10, the minion node fails to join, showing an error indicating that it cannot tell if container runtime is running.
 I found that this was fixed in 1.11, but there is no backport.
 As a result, I removed